whatwedo/CrudBundle/docs/templating.md

   layout: 'crud/layout/my_layout.html.twig'
 ```

-Like Symfony Form the layout file can be extended or overwritten.
+Like in Symfony Forms, the layout file can be extended or overwritten.
 New blocks can be added or overwritten.

 ```
 {% extends '@whatwedoCrud/layout/adminlte_layout.html.twig' %}